Kunj125/nexus/README.md

 # nexus
-A real-time video chat application using webrtc
+A real-time video chat application using webrtc.